imsujan276/EasySplashScreen/README.md

 # [Custom Splash Screen](https://pub.dev/packages/splashscreen)

-* A customsplashscreen is a flutter package for easily implement the splash screen in the app
+* A easy_splash_screen is a flutter package for easily implement the splash screen in the app

 ## Screenshots